domabyte/FocusFeed/README.md

 3. Make your changes and commit them with a descriptive message.
 4. Push your branch and create a pull request.

 ## Acknowledgments

 - [Instaloader](https://instaloader.github.io/) for providing the core functionality to download Instagram content.
+- [Poetry](https://python-poetry.org/) for simplifying Python packaging and dependency management.